DedSecInside/TorBot/README.md

 ### Options
 <pre>
-usage: Gather and analayze data from Tor sites.
+usage: Gather and analyze data from Tor sites.

 optional arguments:
   -h, --help            show this help message and exit